 As an ICCA member, all costs for the event including your room nights at the historic Brown Hotel are complimentary.
 In the 1920’s, The Brown Hotel drew over 1,200 guests each evening for its dinner dance.
 By the wee hours of the morning, guests would grow weary of dancing and make their way to the restaurant for a bite to eat.
 Sensing their desire for something more glamorous than traditional ham and eggs, Chef Fred Schmidt set out to create something new to tempt his guests’ palates.
 His unique dish?
 An open-faced turkey sandwich with bacon and a delicate Mornay sauce.
 The Hot Brown was born!

-Remember only the fist 15 ICCA members who rsvp for the event will be also to experience this amazing educational program.
+Remember only the fist 15 ICCA members who rsvp for the event will be able to experience this amazing educational program.
 To register for the ICCA Culinary Immersion Louisville/Lexington, just email rsvp@ICCAchefs.com.
 Again, the only cost for ICCA members is your transportation to the host hotel.
 All other costs are paid for by our generous sponsors.
-We look forward to seeing you in Kentucky this September.
+We look forward to seeing you in Kentucky this November.